hailpam/tech-interview-handbook/systems/README.md

 - It is always important to keep reads and writes separated, to avoid scalability issues: patterns and so curves of scalability are tendentially different

 ## Designing Typeahead Suggestion
 Worth watching also this [video](https://www.youtube.com/watch?v=fMZMm_0ZhK4) which walks through a solution.

+A few takeaways:
+- Distributed Tries are very handy to implement prefix-based search.
+- Ranking may be stored directly in the Trie, requiring then some special attention in terms of scalability.
+- Ingestion and data collection for ranking is a challenging task in its own: prefixes need to be ranked in order to provide a relevant and precise user experience.

 ## Designing Facebook's Newsfeed
+TBD.
+Maybe, a good exercise! :)

 ## Designing Yelp!
+TBD.
+Maybe, a good exercise! :)

 ## Designing Uber
+TBD.
+Maybe, a good exercise! :)

 # References